AmyWilhoite/AmyWilhoite/README.md

 ## About Me

-I'm a very ambitions excited learner who is currently exploring full stack software development.
+I'm a very ambitious excited learner who is currently exploring full stack software development.
 I have a knowledge of many industries, professional experience in business operations including finance, legal, compliance and processes and enjoy learning new technologies to help businesses grow.

 ## Questions?